-Our school currently provides additional and/or different provision for a range of needs, including:
+Redborne Upper School is a mainstream provision.
+We provide additional and/or different provision for a range of needs, including:

 - Communication and interaction, for example, autistic spectrum disorder and speech and language difficulties. - Cognition and learning, for example, dyslexia, dyspraxia. - Social, emotional and mental health difficulties, for example, attention deficit hyperactivity disorder (ADHD). - Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy.